Timur99/web_projects/README.md

 code_format_and_linter = about linters and formatting

-*.txt files - comments and info about this technology
+*.txt files - comments and info about technology